Extension of the spine: It is good. It

 So what is up with extension for the spine?

-Both are accurate: It’s valuable.
+Both are accurate: It is valuable.
 It’s harmful.
 It’s the job of your West Des Moines chiropractor to help you decide the role of extension in your West Des Moines

-back pain relief plan and West Des Moines back pain control plan moving
+back pain relief plan and West Des Moines back pain control plan in the future.

 Your West Des Moines chiropractor at Executive Chiropractic of Iowa is well trained